MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

 * Carefully remove and discard the ethanol.
 Try to remove all residual ethanol without disturbing the beads.
 * Dry the beads at room temperature for 3 – 5 min, or until all of the ethanol has evaporated.
 Caution: over-drying the beads may result in reduced yield.
 * Remove the plate/tube(s) from the magnet.
-* Resuspend in 15 μl of 10 mM Tris or water
+* Resuspend in 16 μl of 10 mM Tris or water
+* Incubate the plate/tube(s) at room temperature for 5 min to elute DNA off the beads.
+* Place the plate/tube(s) on a magnet to capture the beads.
+Incubate until the liquid is clear.
+* Transfer 15 μL of supernatant to a new plate/tube(s):

 ---